-It could be as simple as grabbing that to-go bunch of roses at the grocery store, like Aldi, for six bucks.
+It could be as simple as grabbing that to-go bunch of roses at the grocery store, like Aldi or Jewel, for six bucks.
 Take it home, cut the bottom few inches of the stems off and arrange them in her grandmother’s favorite vase.

 Posterboard costs under a dollar at Walgreens.
 Markers are less than five.
 Make a poster of all of her favorite things and her best traits… maybe even attach coupons, for a back rub, a foot rub, 3 hours of quiet time or breakfast in bed, or a day with no chores.

-A favorite frame – or a new one from the Dollar Store – can hold a new portrait or a newly drawn picture.
+A favorite frame – or a new one from a “dollar store” – can hold a new portrait or a newly drawn picture.

 Wrap a ribbon around the top of a jar (like the one that just held the spaghetti sauce) and fill the jar with little love notes, or candy, or both.
 Maybe place a treat at the bottom… like earrings or a homemade necklace.
 Shoestring works, for that!